-This agenda can be provided on request in large print or Braille or on disk.
-This meeting will be recorded and broadcast live on the County Council's website.
-The meeting may also be recorded and broadcast by the press and members of the public.
+This meeting may be recorded and broadcast live on the County Council's website and available for repeat viewing, it may also be recorded and filmed by the press and public.
 Filming or recording is only permitted in the meeting room whilst the meeting is taking place so must stop when the meeting is either adjourned or closed.
 Filming is not permitted elsewhere in the building at any time.
-Please see the Filming Protocol available on the County Council's website.
+Please see the Filming Protocol available on the County Council's website - Watch Council meetings